shorepine/amy/README.md

 ### ESP32

 Use `amy-example-esp32.c` for a starting point to booting AMY on an ESP32 chip.
+Or see the [Alles](https://github.com/bwhitman/alles) project for a more complete setup.